top of page

 5. Be a perfectionist in depicting the human condition, become a craftsperson build your craft!

-6. Never call yourself an artist, that is for others to say and judge.
+6. Never call yourself an artist.
+That is for others to say and judge.

 8. If you're going to study, be well-versed.
 Study clown, the classics, movement, and avant-garde.
 Study the method and discover your own.
 Study around the world if you can.
 Try Asia, Europe, and South America.
 Make your schooling as exciting as the act of playing.